Jerware/starTrekChair/readme.txt

-This code adds sound to Adam Savage's Star Trek captain's chair featured in the following Tested video:
+This code adds sound & light to Adam Savage's Star Trek captain's chair featured in the following Tested video:

 https://youtu.be/jaVi06DaTk0

-It compiles on Teensy 3.1, requires a Teensy Audio Board, and is designed to work in parallel with the LED lamp code.
-Both sources are available in this GITHUB repository:
+It compiles on Teensy 3.1, requires a Teensy Audio Board, and the two code bases are designed to work in parallel.
+Both are available in this GITHUB repository:

 https://github.com/Jerware/